Limited Edition Madurai Candle

 Whether fresh or dried, they still play a quintessential role in India’s myths, legends and daily rituals.
 At times, jasminum sambac perfumes loose-leaf tea; at others, it is braided into floral necklaces.
 Revered spiritually, the odorant flower turns into an offering in Hindu temples.

-In order to make the most of your candle, it is recommended burning it until the whole surface is liquid, in order to free the wick and ensure perfect burning when it is next used.
+In order to make the most of your candle, we recommend burning it until the whole surface is liquid, in order to free the wick and ensure perfect burning when it is next used.

 *Ingredients may be subject to change.
 The most accurate and up to date product ingredient list can also found on the product packaging.